hashicorp/terraform-provider-docker/website/docs/r/service.html.markdown

 <a id="auth"></a>
 ### Auth

 `auth` can be used additionally to the `registry_auth`.
-If both are given the `auth` wins and overwrites the auth of the provider.
+If both properties are given the `auth` wins and overwrites the auth of the provider.

 * `server_address` - (Required, string) The address of the registry server
 * `username` - (Optional, string) The username to use for authenticating to the registry.
 If this is blank, the `DOCKER_REGISTRY_USER` will also be checked.